 Up at 5am today for the grand making of the promotional video for In SatNav We Trust.
 This has been a long time coming.
-Last year I pretty much decided to go down the crowd funding route through Kickstarter or Unbound.
-I’ve yet to decide.
+Last year I pretty much decided to go down the crowd funding route.
+(Update – In the end crowdfunding seemed like a silly idea.)

 So an hour after getting up I was in the New Truck—The Truck is dead, long live The Truck—in the dark, it’s still dark at 6am just after the clocks have changed, I picked up my super assistant Amanda, who, it turns out, is a wizz with an autocue along with all her other talents.
 (Amanda is a superstar who supported me, opening my mail and generally looking after my life, while I drove around the country for six weeks writing the Travelogue.)